ddev/ddev/docs/users/cli-usage.md

 ```
 Successfully started my-drupal8-site
-Your application can be reached at: http://my-drupal8-site.ddev.local
+Your project can be reached at: http://my-drupal8-site.ddev.local
 ```

 ### TYPO3 Quickstart